CalebBell/fluids/docs/tutorial.rst

 15000.0

-In the case of groups like the Fourier number, used in both heat and mass transfer, two separate functions are available, `Fourier_heat` and `Fourier_mass`.
+In the case of groups like the Fourier number, used in both heat and mass transfer, two separate functions are available, :py:func:`~.Fourier_heat` and :py:func:`~.Fourier_mass`.
 The heat transfer version supports specifying either the density, heat capacity, and thermal conductivity - or just the thermal diffusivity.
 There is no equivalent set of three parameters for the mass transfer version; it always requires mass diffusivity.